Courts Can Deny Custody To A Biological Father If Their Child Was Born In An Intact Marriage

 Contact Sean Smallwood About Fathers’ Rights in Central Florida

 A DNA test alone does not change someone’s status as a legal father; having been married to the mother is a more important factor.
-If someone is challenging your status as a child’s legal father during or after your divorce, you need a men’s divorce lawyer.
+If someone is challenging your status as a child’s legal father during or after your divorce, you need the best divorce attorney for men’s rights in Florida.
 Contact Sean Smallwood in Orlando, Florida for a consultation.

 Schedule a Confidential Consultation Today